Eating Disorder Hope Speaker’s Bureau

 For Additional Information: Click Here

 Jenni’s straightforward, realistic style has made her a role model, source of inspiration and confidant to people across the globe looking to overcome their eating disorders and live complete lives.
 Her appearances on shows like Dr. Phil and Entertainment Tonight, in publications ranging from Cosmopolitan to The Washington Post, and before live audiences have brought a world of hope to men and women seeking real solutions.
-As author and therapist Carolyn Costin, LMFT, M.A., M.Ed. says about Jenni in her foreword to Goodbye Ed, Hello Me, “She makes recovery and full living seem possible for everyone.”
+As an author and therapist Carolyn Costin, LMFT, M.A., M.Ed. says about Jenni in her foreword to Goodbye Ed, Hello Me, “She makes recovery and full living seem possible for everyone.”

 A popular speaker on college campuses, including Yale, William & Mary, and Vanderbilt University, Jenni also presents regularly in middle and high schools.
 She speaks at national and international professional conferences, various community events, and other venues.
-Jenni brings a wealth of knowledge, experience and compassion to each appearance, as well as her trademark sense of humor and her musical background.
+Jenni brings a wealth of knowledge, experience, and compassion to each appearance, as well as her trademark sense of humor and her musical background.
 An active Nashville singer-songwriter, she invariably concludes her talks with at least one uplifting song.
 For more information about Jenni’s work, visit www.jennischaefer.com.

 For more information about Jenni’s availability as a speaker, contact her booking agent, Catherine Hagen at [email protected] or (615) 844-3488.